Who Is America?: Interviewee response

 On July 31, 2018, Atlanta battle rapper Ness Lee spoke with Vulture in an interview regarding his appearance in episode three, saying, "I thought he was going to make me look crazy.
 But I came out looking okay.
 I don't know the real answer as to why, so I'm just gonna make myself believe that Sacha's actually a fan of mine, and that's why I got a decent edit."

 On August 10, 2018, Arpaio spoke again about his appearance on the show, this time in the wake of his segment's airing in episode four, through an interview with The Washington Examiner.
 In the interview, Arpaio issued a challenge to Baron Cohen saying, "Get the guts, get out of your undercover role, come and interview me in English, of course, so I can understand him so we can go man-to-man.
 You can ask me anything you want.
 I'll be glad to deal with it.
 He won't have the guts to do that.
 Maybe he will, I don't know."

 On August 13, 2018, Youth Shooters of America founder Dan Roberts commented on his appearance in the series' fifth episode during an interview with The New York Times.
 He expressed his displeasure in the conduct of Baron Cohen and Showtime saying, "This was a malicious, willful and deliberate act on the part of Sacha Baron Cohen, the production company and Showtime, who blatantly lied to me about the purpose of the entire thing, in a deliberate effort to humiliate me."

-On August 20, 2018, reality personality Gretchen Rossi spoke positively about her appearance on the show to Page Six saying, "I’m so honored that Sacha Cohen thought to prank me and Slade!
-To even be on his radar in any aspect, I feel honored that he even wants to be hanging out with us."